josh-works/josh-works.github.io/_drafts/2025-02-27-kettlebell-swings-and-sprints.md

 ---
 layout: post
-title: "Kettlebell Swings and Sprints"
+title: "Barefoot Sprinting Up a Grassy Hill, & Kettlebell Swings"
 published: false
 description: "I've gotten a lot more than I expected from these activities, here is the story"
 date:  2025-02-27 06:00:00 -0700
 categories: [movement]
-tags: [climbing, running, kettlebell_swings]
+tags: [climbing, running, kettlebells, exercise]
 permalink: /kettlebell-swings-and-sprints
-issue_id: 99
+issue_id: 98
 ---

 ## Introduction

+A few months ago, maybe in November, certainly by December, I began this 'barefoot sprinting up grassy hills' thing I'm going to talk about.
+Shortly after I started, I began making use of the kettlebells I'd usually ignored at the gym(s) I have access to.

-I've been dual-tracking the two topics in this piece, kettlebell swings and sprints, but because of how text works, I must discuss one of them first, and one of them second.
+I've been dual-tracking in time the two topics in this piece, kettlebell swings and sprints, but because of how text works, I must discuss one of them first, and one of them second.

 I've been hustling the kettlebell swings hard lately, as an extremely specific and helpful climbing training action, lately.
 As usual, I've got a page or three of paper notes that I've put together across time, and am now bringing it to here and organizing it.

 Many years ago, I [wrote my first piece about kettlebell swings]({{ site.baseurl  }}{% link _posts/2013-05-09-daily-exercise-russian-kettlebells.md %}).